Top Jobs for Psychology Degree Majors

 Your Match?

-A restaurant manager is responsible for overseeing the daily operations of a restaurant.
+A restaurant manager oversees the daily operations of a restaurant, ensuring efficient and effective functioning in all areas.

 4. Human Resources Manager